 Growing Marijuana: Maine

 Cannabis has had a rich and varied history in the state of Maine.
-It was one of the first to prohibit the herb in 1913, but was also one of the first to decriminalize it in the modern era in 1976.
-Marijuana was legalized for medicinal use in 1999, and then in 2016, it became legal for recreational use after Question 1 passed.
-In Maine, you can grow a maximum of six plants at home, but the state also issues commercial licenses.
+It was one of the first to prohibit the herb in 1913 but was also one of the first to decriminalize it in the modern era in 1976.
+Marijuana was legalized for medicinal use in 1999, and then in 2016, it became legal for recreational use after Question I passed.

 Growing Marijuana: Massachusetts